Ivan Cleary: Return to the Penrith Panthers

 On 24 February 2024, Penrith would lose the 2024 World Club Challenge final against Wigan 16–12 at the DW Stadium in controversial circumstances.

 In 2024, he took the Penrith club to their fifth consecutive Grand Final to face Melbourne in a rematch of the 2020 Grand Final.
 Despite a 23rd minute try to Melbourne's Harry Grant, Penrith answered back when Sunia Turuva scored four minutes later, before eventual Clive Churchill Medalist, Liam Martin put Penrith ahead on the stroke of half time.
 Melbourne would be left scoreless in the second half to reverse the result of 2020 and hand Penrith and Cleary their fourth Premiership in a row.
 The first side to do so since St. George in 1966, as well as extending their record in the NRL era.

 In the 2025 NRL season, Cleary guided Penrith to a 7th placed finish on the table after enduring a tough start to the season where at one point that club was sitting last.
 Penrith would eventually reach the preliminary final where they narrowly lost to Brisbane 16-14 which ended their quest for a fifth straight premiership.

+On 13 May 2026, Cleary announced he would depart as coach of Penrith at the end of the 2027 season with assistant coach Peter Wallace to take over the role in 2028.
+The Panthers confirmed ongoing discussions for Cleary to transition to an advisory role within the club.